-Lawrence M. Ziemba, age 66, has served as a director of PAGP GP since January 2020.
-Mr. Ziemba served as Executive Vice President, Refining, and a member of the executive committee of Phillips 66 from May 2012 until his retirement in December 2017.
-From 2001 to May 2012, he served in various downstream positions with ConocoPhillips, including most recently as President, Global Refining, and as a member of the executive committee.
+Lawrence M. Ziemba, age 68, has served as a director of PAGP GP since January 2020.
+Mr. Ziemba served as Executive Vice President, Refining, and on the executive committee of Phillips 66 from May 2012 until his retirement in December 2017.
+From 2001 to May 2012, he served in various downstream positions with ConocoPhillips, including President, Global Refining, and chairman of WRB LLC, a downstream joint venture with Cenovus, a Canadian oil producer.
 He also held various positions of increasing responsibility with Tosco/Unocal from 1977 to 2001.
 He has held a number of industry leadership positions, including with API and AFPM.
-He currently serves on the board of directors of PBF Logistics GP LLC.
-He also serves on the board of trustees of Duchesne Academy in Houston, where he chairs the finance committee.
+Mr. Ziemba has served on the board of directors of PBF Energy since 2023.
+From 2020 through 2022 he served as a director of PBF Logistics GP LLC.
+He also served on the board of trustees of Duchesne Academy in Houston.
 Mr. Ziemba received a BS in mechanical engineering from the University of Illinois - Champaign and an MBA from the University of Chicago.
-The Board has determined that Mr. Ziemba is "independent" under applicable Nasdag and SEC rules.
+The Board has determined that Mr. Ziemba is "independent" under applicable Nasdaq and SEC rules.
 We believe that his operations, technical and project management expertise, coupled with his business sense and understanding of strategic positioning in the energy space, adds a diverse operating and downstream perspective to the Board.